OUT OF DATE!

 This site was written in 2014, when the Travato was still a brand new Winnebago model (and we actually lived in one).
-Since then we have completed our incredible year on the road, and – I assume – Winnebago have made a whole host of changes to the Travato.
-Unsurprisingly, our return to real life doesn’t allow much time for keeping up with Winnebago news, so please be aware that some of the content on this site will be out of date.
-Hopefully it is still of some use though.
+Since then we have completed our incredible year on the road, sold our van, and moved back to sunny London and “real life”.
+And Winnebago have gone on to make a whole host of changes to the Travato, with many new and exciting models.

 About this Site

 On arrival in the States we bought ourselves a Travato, Winnebago’s brand new touring coach model.
-It’s a new design for 2014 and given we bought it in January and immediately set off on a States-wide trip, there’s a pretty good chance we have more experience of this van than anybody else in the world!
-In six months we’d notched up 20,000 miles across 15 states – and we’re still going strong.
+It was a new design for 2014 and given we bought it in January and immediately set off on a States-wide trip, so we would probably have had more experience of this van than anybody else in the world!
+In six months we’d notched up 20,000 miles across 15 states.
+That was when this site was written.

 Feedback from Winnebago

-We’ve been really impressed by Winnebago’s response to this website.
+We were really impressed by Winnebago’s response to this website.
 A few days after it went live the CEO came across it on one of the RV forums (in itself a good sign!).
-He sent it on to the marketing department and the Travato product manager, who have been extremely supportive and helpful.
-Russ Garfin, product manager, has sent over some comments to add to the wealth of information already included.
-I’ve integrated them in to the relevant sections – mainly the Design Flaws page and the 2015 page.
+He sent it on to the marketing department and the Travato product manager, who were extremely supportive and helpful.
+Russ Garfin, product manager, sent over some comments to add to the wealth of information already included.
+I integrated them into the relevant sections – mainly the Design Flaws page and the 2015 page.